-Every business today, whether they’re aware or not, are a disruptor or disrupted.
+Every business today, whether they’re aware or not, are having a low rate credit card processing, a disruptor or disrupted.
 The main culprit is the internet and emerging technologies.
 Companies that were born pre-internet are at a disadvantage versus ones that are born today.
 The difference?
 Digital first mindset.

 Another way to put is “you’re either a digital business or a dead business“.